-Why Are Oversharing and How to Stop It-10 Simple Rules
+Why We Are Oversharing and How to Stop It-10 Simple Rules

 Most of us don’t go around telling total strangers about the most intimate parts of our lives.
 We don’t even share these parts with most of our family or close friends.
-But I talk about with strangers; recently I shared my life stories when chatting about the GED test with people from my career tools.
+But I talk about with strangers; recently I shared my life stories when chatting about the GED test with people from the online platform Covcell.
 Kate was super helpful!

 These secrets become our little treasures or burdens.
 There may be some reasons that we don’t talk about them; maybe we’re just private and choose to keep things close to our chest, or we’re embarrassed about our quirks, maybe we’re scared that would be ostracized by our community if they knew the weird things we find interesting.
 The secrets may be big and small but they are ours, and we hold on to them with a tight fist.

 What is fascinating to see, however, is how the blogosphere opens that fit for a lot of us.
 We start to share incredibly intimate and embarrassing things about themselves through this medium with little or no fear.
 Why is that?
 Why do we choose to share it with the entire world on the internet?